ThatsVie/atlas-the-joy-of-painting-api/README.md

   - **Season**: Quickly locate episodes from a specific season.
 - **Pagination**: Navigate between pages of results.
 - **Responsive Design**: Works across devices for a seamless experience.
+- **Quote Carousel**: A dynamic carousel displays inspirational quotes from Bob Ross to immerse users in the spirit of *The Joy of Painting*.

 ---